AntirWiki/Antir/content/Tir na Nog/Tir na Nog.md

   - lore
   - location
 ---
-Tir na Nog, commonly known as the Spirit Realm or the Land of Spirits, is the collective name for the planes of reality occupied by spirits.
+Tir na Nog, commonly known as the Spirit Realm or the Land of Spirits, is the collective name for the planes of reality occupied by [[Spirits]].

 The planes of Tir na Nog are not other places - they exist as layers on top of what mortals refer to as "reality".
 Shifting between these planes is not an act of creating a portal, but rather adjusting one's paradigm of reality so they perceive and occupy space on another "layer".
 In simpler terms, one does not move forward into Tir na Nog - one moves sideways.